yaronday/mcca/README.md

 - Commit and push your changes.
 - Create a pull request with a description of the changes.

+### Note:
+This project is being shared for educational and informational purposes.
+Due to time constraints, I may have limited availability for responding to issues or pull requests.
+Contributions are appreciated, but timely responses cannot be guaranteed.
+This software is provided "as is" without any warranty.

+Pull requests are welcome, but I reserve the right to accept or decline them based on my availability and priorities.

+By contributing to this project, you agree to the terms of the **GNU General Public License v3.0**.

+**Attribution**:
+* When contributing code or making modifications, ensure that the original author, **Yaron Dayan**, is clearly credited in the appropriate sections of the codebase.

 ## License and Attribution

 This project is licensed under the GNU General Public License v3.0 (GPLv3).